 - b.
-The management has represented that, to the best of its knowledge and belief, as disclosed in note 41 to the financial statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - c.
+The management has represented that, to the best of its knowledge and belief, as disclosed in note 43 to the financial statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - c.
 Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - v.
-The Company has not declared or paid any dividend during the year ended 31 March 2024. - vi.
-As stated in note 42 to the financial statements and based on our examination which included test checks, except for instances mentioned below, the Company, in respect of financial year commencing on 1 April 2023, has used accounting software for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same have been operated for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with, other than the consequential impact of the exceptions given below: - a) The audit trail feature in the accounting software used for maintenance of accounting records was not enabled throughout the year. - b) The audit trail feature was not enabled at the database level for another accounting software to log any direct data changes, used for maintenance of billing records by the Company.
+The Company has not declared or paid any dividend during the year ended 31 March 2025. - vi.
+As stated in Note 42 to the financial statements and based on our examination, which included test checks, the Company, in respect of financial year commencing on or after 1 April 2024, has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility.
+However, the audit trail feature in the accounting software used for maintenance of accounting records was not enabled up to 12 June 2024 and the same did not operate throughout the year for all relevant transactions recorded in the software.
+During the course of our audit, we did not come across any instance of audit trail feature being tampered with for the period where audit trail is enabled.
+Further, the audit trail has been preserved by the Company as per the statutory requirements for record retention.